pradyumnadav/SQL_Case_Studies/Case_Study_2.md

 # 2. Runner and Customer Experience: Data Analysis

 ## 1. How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01)
+- Starting from January 01 2021, with Week 1 being the first week of Jan, find the number of runners who signed up in each week.
+- Extract the day and converted it to week by dividing by, offset this value by +1 to make the first week of January as Week 1.
+- Count the number of runners.

 ```sql
 SELECT CAST((EXTRACT(DAY FROM registration_date) / 7) + 1 AS INT64) AS week_registration, COUNT(runner_id) AS registered_runners
 FROM pizza_runner.runners
 GROUP BY week_registration
 ORDER BY registered_runners DESC
 ```
-The query extracted day and converted it to week by dividing by 7 and adding 1

 <img width="435" alt="image" src="https://github.com/pradyumnadav/SQL_Case_Studies/assets/132384475/cc4a8915-c129-43ab-a1de-d2a4bbe97ce2">

 ## 2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?
+- In a CTE, for each runner's order, subtract pickup time from the order time and Extract minutes to find the number of minutes elapsed between the order time and pickup time.
+- Use the CTE data to find the average of pikcup time in minutes for each runner.

 ```sql
 WITH CTE AS(
 SELECT O.runner_id, EXTRACT(MINUTE FROM (O.pickup_dateTime - C.order_time)) AS runner_time